Rooben1/rooben1.github.io/_posts/2020-11-11-la-habra-website-deisgn.md

 ### Making your first website

-I'll help put together your very first website for **$200**
+I'll help put together your very first website for only **$200**

-Don't pay thousands of dollars to make a beautiful website that won't work.
+Don't pay thousands of dollars to make a beautiful website that doesn't work.

 A lot of people new to the world of websites make the mistake of dumping all their money into the design of their website.

-Many of them think that because they spent all this money on a beautiful looking website that that will get them the customers and results that they're looking for.
+The reason they do this is because they think think all the expensive visuals are going to get them the customers and results they're looking for.

-Let me tell you right off bat that's not how you want to go about creating your first website especially if your a small business owner.
+Let me tell you right off bat that's wrong and not how you want to go about creating your first website.
 If you do, you will end up cursing and hating websites for the rest of your life.

 What you want to do is make sure you have the keywords you want to be found on Google for written somewhere on your website.
+Create content surrounding what you do.

-Some of the information you want on your website includes thing like
+Some of the information and content you want on your website includes thing like

 - The services/products you provide
 - The name of the city you're in